open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

 developers and Site Reliability Engineers (SREs) with a robust set of cloud-native offerings to observe the various applications that power the eBay ecosystem.
 Sherlock.io supports the three pillars of observability — metrics, logs and traces.
-The platform’s metricstore is a clustered and sharded implementation of the Prometheus storage engine.
-We use the Metricbeat agent to scrape around 1.5 million Prometheus endpoints every minute, which are ingested into the metricstores.
+The platform’s metric store is a clustered and sharded implementation of the Prometheus storage engine.
+We use the Metricbeat agent to scrape around 1.5 million Prometheus endpoints every minute, which are ingested into the metric stores.
 These endpoints along with recording rules result in ingesting around 40 million samples per second.
 The ingested samples result in 3 billion active series being stored on Prometheus.
 As a result, eBay’s observability platform operates at an uncommonly massive scale, which brings